 Run Your Site Through a Free Audit Tool

-The site analysis will provide the answer in details that you had not thought about.
+The site analysis will provide the answer in detail.
 We found a great SEO audit tool here.
 The tool offers insights such as store anchor text, titles, descriptions, use of images, and much more.

 These will offer you an idea about how many keywords you are ranking for.
 At the same time, you will be in a better position to know which keywords you should rank for further.